 The Dusit Thani Manila, our second hotel on the trip.
-The hotel is older than the Grand Hyatt Manila but it triumphs with better location which has more convenient amenities, like the SM Mall which is just beside it.
+The hotel is older than the Grand Hyatt Manila but it triumphs with a better location which has more convenient amenities, like the SM Mall which is just beside it.

 I like to describe this “Escapade to Manila” as an eye-opener among all my trips.
-Having visited the city, I felt I developed a better understanding of the motivation of my Filipino friends of their quest to seek greener pastures far from home.
+Having visited the city, I felt I developed a better understanding of the motivation of my Filipino friends for their quest to seek greener pastures far from home.
 While the Philippines may be advancing, it’s heartwarming to see those left behind still displayed warmth and fortitude that underline their resilience.

-Sincere appreciation for coming along this short getaway to Manila.
+Sincere appreciation for coming along on this short getaway to Manila.
 Do look out for updates on my website in the near future for new trips on the horizon.
 For other adventures, do check out my other travelogues here.